Booker campaign gets 2020 jolt with pushback against Biden

 WASHINGTON — Cory Booker’s supporters have spent months waiting for a moment when the charismatic senator could break through a crowded field of Democratic presidential candidates.
 That opening came when Joe Biden clumsily talked about segregationists, prompting Booker to push back at his 2020 rival to great effect.

-The New Jersey senator called on Biden to apologize Wednesday after the former vice president nostalgically referenced the “civility” he maintained during his time in the Senate with two segregationist Democrats in the 1970s despite his vast distance from the rest of their ideology.
-After Biden pushed back, saying Booker should apologize to him because the senator “knows better,” Booker called for the Democratic Party to choose a presidential nominee who can be “sensitive” to the “hurt and pain” caused by invoking the phraseology of white supremacists.
+The New Jersey senator called on Biden to apologize Wednesday after the former vice president nostalgically referenced the “civility” he maintained during his time in the Senate with two segregationist Democrats in the 1970s despite their vast distance in ideology.
+After Biden pushed back, saying Booker should apologize to him because the senator “knows better,” Booker called for the Democratic Party to choose a presidential nominee who can be “sensitive” to the “hurt and pain” caused by Biden noting that the two senators had called him “son” instead of “boy,” a reference to the racist way many whites addressed black men at the time.

 Biden called Booker on Wednesday night about the matter, but tension between the two Democrats continued into Thursday.
 During the call, “Cory shared directly what he said publicly,” Booker spokeswoman Sabrina Singh said in a statement.
 “Cory believes that Vice President Biden should take responsibility for what he said and apologize to those who were hurt.”